aswinsubhash/SOLID-Principles-Using-Dart/README.md

 #### What are they?

 - Desing patterns are well tested, reusable solution.
-- They are like a <u>solution template</u> for how to solve common software engineer ploblems.
+- They are like a **solution template** for how to solve common software engineer ploblems.
 - They are flexible and adaptable.
 - They save time because they are optimal.